azreenariff/tm-bmmb/F5-BIGIP/README.md

 cd ..
 ```

-**NOTE:** After this, make sure to change the necessary argument variables as necessary in Nagios XI!
+**NOTE:** Remember to change the necessary argument variables as necessary in Nagios XI!

 **DONE!**